 One of the most famous American coin issues.
-Struck in New York by gold and silversmith Ephrain Brasher, who was a neighbor and friend of George Washington in New York.
+Struck in New York by gold and silversmith Ephraim Brasher, a neighbor, and friend of George Washington.

-Obverse: Mountain surmounted with the sun and rays emanating from it.
+Obverse: Mountain surmounted by the sun and rays emanating from it.
 Open sea in the foreground with BRASHER below.
 NOVA EBORACA COLUMBIA / EXCELOR around.

-Reverse: Heraldic eagle with olive branch in talons at left and arrows at right; 13 stars near eagle’s head.
-EB on wing.
+Reverse: Heraldic eagle with an olive branch in talons at left and arrows at right; 13 stars near eagle’s head.
+EB is on the wing.
 UNUM E PLURIBUS / 1787 and ornaments around.

 Diameter: 30 mm

 24k gold-plated lead-free metal